Below we have listed some of the frequently asked questions that we have received. Have a question not listed here? Ask your question here.

 Our tours are land only and the price does not include airfare.
 However, if you would like us to make your air travel reservations for you, let us know and we'll be happy to do so.
 Based on our experience, most people prefer to arrange their own airfare as they may have other plans in Spain before or after the camino.
 Please do not make any flight reservations until you receive final confirmation from us about your trip, as we are unable to refund you for flight reservations you make on your own.

 Yes, please let us know what dates you would like to travel and we can quote and make flight reservations for you.
-If you are arriving before your trip to spend some days visiting Spain or other European cities, you will have to make your own arrangements to meet us at the starting point of the tour on the first day.
+If you are arriving before your trip to spend some days visiting Spain or other European cities, you will have to make arrangements to arrive at the starting point of the tour on the first day.

 Travel insurance is optional but strongly recommended.
 Plans change and there are unpredictable events that can cause you to cancel your trip.
 Whether it is for medical reasons or other personal circumstances, it helps to have the peace of mind that travel insurance provides.
 At the same time, while infrequent, things happen when you are traveling, such as losing your luggage or suffering an injury while abroad.
 Travel Insurance is for your own protection.